makrai/notes/acheampong21-Transformer-emotion-review-air.md

-* models discussed: the Generative Pre-training (GPT) and its variants, Transformer-XL, Cross-lingual Language Models (XLM), and the Bidirectional Encoder Representations from Transformers (BERT).
+* models discussed: the Generative Pre-training (GPT) and its variants, Transformer-XL, Cross-lingual Language Models (XLM), and the Bidirectional Encoder Representations from Transformers (BERT)
   * recent works in which researchers proposed various BERT-based models

 # Introduction

-* in Akhtar+ (2020), the intensities of emotions were detected using a stacked ensemble of convolutional neural network (CNN), LSTM, and gated recurrent unit (GRU)
+* Akhtar+ (2020) detect the intensities of emotions using a stacked ensemble of convolutional neural network (CNN), LSTM, and gated recurrent unit (GRU)
 * Emotion Detection (ED) is a branch of sentiment analysis (SA) that seeks to extract fine-grained emotions from either speech/voice, image, or text data
   * issues